 Michael Higgins Jr.

-Michael is a member turned organizer at FUREE.
-He first joined the Accountable Development campaign, before engaging more deeply in work around public housing.
+Michael is a member turned organizer at Families United for Racial and Economic Equality (FUREE).
+He first joined the Accountable Development Campaign, before engaging more deeply in work around public housing.
 He is now lead organizer within FUREE, teaching and building leadership with members around environmental justice, civic participation and further inclusion of public housing in the greater housing justice movement in New York City.
 Michael’s interests include language learning, history and political economy as well as organizing on housing issues and city governance over areas such as education and transportation.